-He is a certified (but not practicing) attorney-at-law with a degree from the University of Cologne.
-He loves music and literature and despite his job-related travel volume likes to travel.
+He is an (non-practicing) attorney-at-law with a degree from the University of Cologne.
+He loves music and literature and despite his job-related travel volume loves to discover the world.

 Marcus Kresin has over 15 years of Airline and Travel, Transportation and Logistics (TTL) related experience.
 At INTRO Aviation, he has advised numerous airline clients on a variety of projects including corporate strategy, due diligence reviews, business plan development, airline restructuring and business / IT process optimization.
 Marcus has led an internal team which has developed a suite for planning, Business Intelligence and analysis solutions that provides real-time decision support for several clients.